DeclanKorda/song_to_color/README.md

 ```
 # Run:
 - Get a spotify API key
-- Edit config.py to fit your needs
+- Edit config.py and add your spotify client token
 - Upload arduino script to arduino
 - Run main.py
 - Follow instructions to connect your spotify account